A billionaire’s plans for the restoration of a huge Wiltshire estate have passed another milestone.

 It is estimated that the newly restored house will need 69 staff and have running costs equivalent to a medium-sized hotel.

-In 2014, the former owner of Tottenham House, the Earl of Cardigan David Brudenell-Bruce, sold the mansion to a developer for £11.25m after a battle against the estate’s trustees to keep his ancestral home.
+In 2014, a former owner of Tottenham House, the Earl of Cardigan David Brudenell-Bruce, sold the mansion to a developer for £11.25m after a battle against the estate’s trustees to keep his ancestral home.